mmistakes/minimal-mistakes/_posts/2019-02-07-pydataedinburgh-first-birthday.md

 ---
-title: Cheers to PyDataEdinburgh for its first birthday
+title: Cheers to PyData Edinburgh for its first birthday
 tags:
   - pydata
   - meetup